-Campers coming from out of the Sacramento area should arrive in Sacramento before noon on the 1st day of camp.
-They will be met at their point of arrival (airport, train or bus station) and transported to the bus for camp by STJS volunteers.
-Arrange departures for the evening of the last day of camp, no earlier than 7:00 p.m.
+Campers coming from outside of the Sacramento area should arrive in Sacramento before noon on the 1st day of camp.
+They will be met at their point of arrival (airport, train or bus station) and transported to the bus for camp by SacJEF volunteers.
+Arrange departures for the evening of the last day of camp after 5:00 p.m.

-The camp concludes with a concert on the final day in Sacramento.
-Campers will be bused from the camp to the concert site, and at the conclusion of the performance, approximately 4:00 p.m., will either be picked up by parents/guardians, or transported to the airport, train station, or bus station for travel home.
+The camp concludes with a concert on the final day.
+Campers will be bused from the camp to the performance site.
+The concert will begin at 11:00 a.m., and at the conclusion of the performance, approximately 3:00 p.m., campers will either be picked up by parents/guardians, or transported to the airport, train station, or bus station for travel home.

 When, Where, and How Much

-Vocals, Trumpet (Cornet), Clarinet, Saxophone, Trombone, Piano, Banjo or Guitar, Bass or Tuba and Drums are accepted.
+Vocals, Trumpet (Cornet), Clarinet, Saxophone, Trombone, Piano, Banjo or Guitar, Bass or Tuba, Drums, or any other instruments are accepted.

-The focus of this camp is best described as old school jazz.
-Students form stylized jazz bands and rehearse a repertoire based on transposed lead sheets - not written arrangements.
-Dixieland/Swing ensemble fundamentals are stressed as well as solo improvisation.
+The focus of this camp is best described as early or traditional jazz, known today as "Hot Jazz."
+Students form stylized jazz combos and rehearse a repertoire based on transposed lead sheets - not written arrangements.
+Traditional/Swing ensemble fundamentals are stressed as well as solo improvisation.
 Music theory, especially harmony, is addressed as it applies to playing in these styles.
 The bottom line is that the camp is primarily about improvisation - both solo and ensemble.

-Students are placed in jazz bands with peers of comparable ability.
+Students are placed in combos with peers of comparable ability.
 Also, students are expected to attend semi-private lessons with their instrumental instructor and also instrumental sectionals and master classes.

 Formal jam sessions take place after the nightly concert and usually last until 10:00 pm.
 There are always several instrumental jams going on at once and the vocalists have their own jam room.
 Informal jam sessions sometimes start up somewhere around the campus during the recreation period in the late afternoon.